aplorm/collection/README.md

 return null;
 ```

-But this implementation give a parade for the third and last point.
+But this package give a parade for the third and last point.